Communalism and the Political Process in Malaya

 Published by University of Malaya Press, Kuala Lumpur, 1965.
 1967 Reprint

-Condition: Good.
-Paperback.
-This is an ex-library book with a small sticker on the spine, a couple of stamps and labels on the front end papers and a label on the inside front cover.
-The cover has a fair amount of rubbing and a small crease on one corner.
-The binding is tight, the text is clear and there is very mild tanning throughout.
+Condition: This is an ex-library book with a small sticker on the spine and further stickers on the inside covers and a rear end paper and stamps on the inside front cover and a front end paper The original paperback has been rebound in hard cover.
+The binding is tight, the text clear and there is mild tanning of the pages.